Xiaoshunxin/SGAE/README.md

 # SGAE
-The implementation of our work submiited to TBD
+The implementation of our work submitted to TBD